"I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going

-I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going

-> The Refuge is located approximately 9 miles northwest of Zimmerman, Minnesota and roughly 50 miles northwest of the Minneapolis/St. Paul metropolitan area.
+The Refuge is located approximately 9 miles northwest of Zimmerman, Minnesota and roughly 50 miles northwest of the Minneapolis/St. Paul metropolitan area.

->

-> Sherburne Refuge is a part of the remarkable success stories in the return of our national bird.
+Sherburne Refuge is a part of the remarkable success stories in the return of our national bird.
 No birds were found nesting on the refuge until 1983.
 In 2013 there were 13 nests throughout the refuge, and 10 had nesting success.
 Several of these nests can be viewed by visitors along the roadways or Wildlife Drive.
 The violent weather of July 2014 brought down 3 nests but it is expected they will rebuild for the 2015 nesting season.
 Call Refuge Headquarters if you want to learn how the nesting activity is at any given time.
-Ask for Betsy at 763-389-3323 to learn about latest information on the Eagles at Sherburne NWR.
+Call the refuge office at 763-389-3323 to learn about latest information on the Eagles at Sherburne NWR.